About Dr. Carbone

 - National Institutes of Health Fogarty Fellowship

-Rr.
-Carbone’s Current Work
+Dr. Carbone’s Current Work

-As a member of the cancer biology program and holds two academic titles: a research professor at the University of Hawaii Cancer Center and a professor in the Department of Pathology at John A. Burns School of Medicine.
+As a member of the cancer biology program, he serves as a research professor at the University of Hawai’i Cancer Center and as a professor in the Department of Pathology at John A. Burns School of Medicine.

-Dr. Carbone’s primary focus is on cancer research, where he is studying genetics and pathology in hopes of finding a cure for mesothelioma and other forms of cancer.
+His primary focus is on cancer research, where he examines genetics and pathology in hopes of finding a cure for mesothelioma and other forms of cancer.

 Dr. Carbone is a member of several professional organizations, including:

-- Chair – Mesothelioma Task Force, International Association to Study Lung Cancer (IASLC)
+- Mesothelioma Task Force, International Association to Study Lung Cancer (IASLC) (Chair)

-- Medical Officer – Consulate of Italy in San Francisco for the State of Hawaii
+- Consulate of Italy in San Francisco for the State of Hawaii (Medical Officer)

-- Member – American Association for Cancer Research
+- American Association for Cancer Research (Member)

-- Member – American Society for Investigative Pathology
+- American Society for Investigative Pathology (Member)

-- Member – European Academy of Tumor Immunology (EATI)
+- European Academy of Tumor Immunology (EATI) (Member)

-- Member – Academia Cosentina, Italy
+- Academia Cosentina, Italy (Member)

 Notable Work by Dr. Carbone